By: Reilly Johnson

 Anyone who knows anything about opioids, narcotics and prescription pain killers knows the pure agony suffered during opioid withdrawal:

 Symptoms like this can drag on for up to a month if you don’t do something about it.
-That’s why I’ve written this article, because when you’re hurting like hell you don’t need some bullsh*t herbal remedy that doesn’t work, you need something significant to ease that much pain.
+That’s why I’ve written this article to help those hurting.
+Because when you’re hurting like hell you don’t need some bullsh*t herbal remedy that doesn’t work, you need something significant that can REALLY ease the pain.

 The supplements listed below are powerful and controversial so take only as needed and quit them as soon as possible.
 They may or may not be legal in your country including the United States.
 Always consult your local laws.